Deepak780/Linux-Server-Configuration/README.md

 From the /var/www/catalog/catalog/ directory

-### Activate the virtual environment and installing dependencies:
+### Activate the virtual environment and installing dependencies
-* Activate virtual environment using the command:
+* Activate virtual environment, From the /var/www/catalog/catalog/ directory type the command:
 ```
 . venv3/bin/activate
 ```